Betting – Sports Betting Guide

 In sports where point spreads aren’t used, a money line bet can also be called a straight bet.
 In baseball, since very few points are scored and it’s difficult to predict a winner, point spreads can’t be used.
 Instead, bettors pick the winner and typically get a wider range of odds.
 The same can be said about tennis, soccer, and other sports that do not use a point spread.

 So, the term straight bet could be used in this case.
-Scroll down for more information about money line bets.
+Scroll down for more information about money line bets in sports betting.

 Money Line Betting